hornsp/Client_Server_Dropbox/README.txt

 * File added: Triggered when a file is uploaded.
 * File deleted: Triggered when a file is deleted.
 * File downloaded: Triggered when a file is downloaded.
+* File shared: Triggered when a file is shared.
 By running sync_helper.py alongside the client and server, users can observe all file activity in real-time, enabling better monitoring and collaboration across multiple devices.

 Client: